In my August 4/2018 post, I presented psychiatrist Ian Stevenson, who spent decades investigating children who speak of past lives.

 Think of what this means if it’s true.
 Yet, given the quality of Stevenson’s investigation, I don’t see how it can be considered not to be true.

 How can a mind be connected to the mind of someone who died eight years earlier?
 This is not telepathy where two people share images or thoughts.
-This isn’t the ‘afterlife’.
-This is something even bigger than that.
+This isn’t the ‘afterlife’ either.
+This is something else.

 Of course, the traditional view is that a soul has exited one body and re-entered another – reincarnation.
 But this, I think, is only useful as a metaphor, not as an explanation.